tibs/old-proglang-syntaxes-talk/old-syntax-slides.rst

   40    FORMAT(1X)
         END

--- amended from an example by Allen Mcintosh, mcintosh@bellcore.com
+(amended from an example by Allen Mcintosh, mcintosh@bellcore.com)

 ----